regorxxx/Console-SMP/README.md

 - Works 'as is' without any modification on existing scripts, just include it and done.
 - Converts sets and maps to arrays before logging.
 - Converts standard objects and functions to strings before logging.
+- Writing frequency to physical file can be adjusted.

 ## Usage
 Just include the helper file: